What is Capitalization Rate (Cap Rate)?

 Importance of Capitalization Rate

-The capitalization rate is used to compare between different investment opportunities.
+The capitalization rate is used to compare different investment opportunities.
 For example, if all else equal, a property with a 10% cap rate versus another property’s 3%, an investor is most likely to focus on the property with a 10% cap rate.

 The rate also indicates the amount of time it takes to recover an investment in a property.
 For example, if a property comes with a 10% cap, it will take 10 years for the investor to recover his investment (called “fully capitalized”).

 Although it’s an important metric in comparing investment opportunities, investors should never base a purchase on the cap rate of a property alone.
-It is useful to note that different cap rates represent different levels of risk – a low cap implies lower risk while a high cap implies higher risk.
+It is useful to note that different cap rates represent different levels of risk – a low cap rate implies lower risk while a high cap rate implies higher risk.
 Therefore, there is no “optimal” cap rate – it depends on the investor’s risk preference.

 For example, consider two properties in different geographical locations – one is in a highly coveted suburban region while the other is in a run-down part of the city.
 The property in the highly coveted suburban region would show a lower cap through the high market value of the asset.
 On the contrary, the property located in the run-down part of the city would come with a higher cap, reflected by the lower market value of that asset.